ThiConcept/SharpMail/README.md

 Installation
 ------------
-You can get the window executable file (and its configuration file) from the release part (bin/release), and just run.
+You can get the window executable file from the release part, and just run.

 Config
 ------
-When the app is launch, on the tray Icon:
+When the app is launch, you must enter your mail and your password, and after on the tray Icon:
 On a left click, you can access to your box, force the refresh, show again all not read mail, and exit the app
 On a right click, you have the settings, and the about.